vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

 ---

-## 7. Customizing Chat Memory Bean Configuration
+## 7. Customizing Chat Memory Bean Configuration - Using maxMessages to Limit Chat History in Spring AI

 When integrating our application with the JDBC chat memory repository, the initial bean configurations worked without modification.
-This is because the framework intelligently avoids creating the in-memory chat memory repository bean if the JDBC chat memory repository class is available in the classpath.
+This is because the framework intelligently avoids creating the `InMemoryChatMemoryRepository` bean if the `JdbcChatMemoryRepository` class is available in the classpath.
 The framework injects the JDBC chat memory repository bean when a bean of type chat memory repository is required.

 However, you might need to customize the default behavior of the Spring framework. 📌 **Example:** You might want to change the number of messages used by the `MessageWindowChatMemory` implementation when populating the chat messages for the LLM.
 By default, it uses a maximum of 20 messages.